noir-lang/noir-examples/recursion/README.md

 - You pick that proof and send it to another circuit (the "outer" proof)
 - You generate the outer proof and verify it

 Why is this useful?
 In this example, it doesn't do much.
 But you could verify two proofs within a proof, which can be incredibly useful.

 You could also avoid verifying stuff on-chain for turn-based games, for example.
+Check out the [Noir Docs](https://noir-lang.org/docs/explainers/explainer-recursion) for a high-level explanation.

 ## Getting Started

-1. [Install nargo](https://noir-lang.org/getting_started/nargo_installation#option-1-noirup) version 0.17.0 with `noirup -v 0.17.0`
-2. Install dependencies by running `yarn`
+1. Install dependencies by running `yarn`
-3. Compile the project with `yarn compile`
+2. For on-chain verification, open another terminal and run `npx hardhat node`
-4. Run `yarn dev`
+3. Run `yarn dev`

 ## Testing